List · 14 minute read

 - No SMS without Zapier

-- Not designed for lead notification speed
+- Weak for lead notification speed

 Best for